 Babak Najafi isn’t an especially well known director.
 Born in Iran and emigrating to Sweden at the age of 11, he’s largely directed short films and documentaries.
 However, his feature debut Sebbe was best film at Guldbaggegalan and won him a gold bear at the Berlin Film Festival for best debut film.

 So despite the episode itself being something of a departure for the show – a road trip of sorts encompassing life evaluations and musings on the nature of relationships, rather than its usual brutality and sex – it was somewhat surprising to see that Friday’s episode of Banshee, The Truth About Unicorns, was directed by Najafi.
-Certainly the look of it was something else altogether, a tour de force visually, as you can probably see in parts of the promo (some sligt spoilers for UK viewers, obviously) and from the picture above.
+Certainly the look of it was something else altogether, a tour de force visually, as you can probably see in this shoot out.

 He’s up directing the next episode, Armies of One, too, but here’s hoping to much more TV exposure for Najafi, so he can enliven US TV with new ideas*.